hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   Micro-MobileNet record and 14.3% of the native Micro-YOLO record.
 These are diagnostic ratios for a cropped single operator, not equivalent full-graph performance comparisons.
+- The next isolated YOLOv8 Conv (`18x18x16 -> 8x8x32`, K3/S2/VALID) now maps
+  the corpus-required C16 input tail without widening RTL.
+Compact C16 boundary and Pad slices use 16-byte-pixel DMA3D copies into C32 storage; weights are encoded as nine tap-major 32x32 tiles with lanes 16..31 zero.
+Because the frozen RTL enables automatic group-stationary multi-K only for a full 32-byte block, the compiler emits nine K1 linebuffer jobs and accumulates them as `initialize, intermediate..., final-requant` rather than incorrectly advertising one nine-tile job.
+The 12,608-byte package completes all 13 runtime commands at 89,110 PMU cycles, 25.6% of the 347,992-cycle native Micro-MobileNet record and 23.0% of the 388,146-cycle native Micro-YOLO record.
+It matches the default TFLite XNNPACK execution in all 2,048 bytes;
+  TFLite `BUILTIN_REF` differs at eight occurrences in one channel by exactly one LSB (`-26` versus `-27`).
+This is recorded as the same frozen single-round semantic-fidelity issue already accepted for the MobileNet RGB stem, not hidden as a byte-exact `BUILTIN_REF` result and not used to justify a generic TFLite or RTL extension.
+These ratios are diagnostic for a cropped operator, not equivalent full-graph performance claims.
 - The complete 13-stage Micro-MobileNet compiler test passes every graph prefix and the full graph byte-exactly.
 The full package contains two `AFU_BINARY` residual Adds, one `AFU_GLOBAL_AVGPOOL`, and the expected Conv/linebuffer